 Required Reading

-The scientific notation I will be using throughout the rest of the document,
+The scientific notation I will be using throughout the rest of the site,

-the covector by taking the complex conjugate transpose of the vector.
-For in
+notation.
+You create the covector by taking the complex conjugate transpose

-depth explanation, please expand the various subjects below:
+of the vector.
+For in-depth explanation, please expand the various subjects

-Einstein Notation:
+Einstein Notation

 In mathematics, especially in applications of linear algebra to physics, the Einstein notation